aspnet/Blazor.Docs/docs/dependency-injection.md

 [!INCLUDE[](~/includes/blazor-preview-notice.md)]

 Blazor has [dependency injection (DI)](https://docs.microsoft.com/aspnet/core/fundamentals/dependency-injection) built-in.
-Blazor apps can use built-in services by having them injected into components.
-Blazor apps can also define custom services and make them available via DI.
+Apps can use built-in services by having them injected into components.
+Apps can also define custom services and make them available via DI.

 ## What is dependency injection?

-DI is a technique for achieving loose coupling between objects.
-The goal is to have high-level components depend on abstractions (for example, [interfaces](https://docs.microsoft.com/dotnet/csharp/programming-guide/interfaces/)) and not on low level components.

-Imagine you want to create an application service, `DataAccess`, for data access.
-Blazor components use this service to obtain data from backend servers using web APIs.
-The component should *not* create an instance of `DataAccess`.
-Instead, the app should create an abstraction, `IDataAccess`, that `DataAccess` implements.
-Blazor components that require data access features use the `IDataAccess` abstraction.
-Components never directly reference `DataAccess`.
-Therefore, components that depend on data access features are independent of the concrete implementation, and they can work with different implementations of `IDataAccess` (for example, a [mock object](https://wikipedia.org/wiki/Mock_object) in a unit test).
+DI is a technique for accessing services configured in a central location.
+This can be useful to:

+* Share a single instance of a service class across many components (known as a *singleton* service)
+* Decouple components from particular concrete service classes and only reference abstractions.
+For example, there might be an interface `IDataAccess` implemented by a concrete class `DataAccess`.
+If a component uses DI to receive an `IDataAccess` implementation, it isn't coupled to any concrete type.
+That means the implementation could easily be swapped, perhaps to a mock implementation in unit tests.

-Blazor's DI system is responsible for connecting component abstractions with their concrete implementations.
-To connect the abstractions with the implementations, DI is configured during startup of the app.
+Blazor's DI system is responsible for supplying instances of services to components.
+It also resolves dependencies recursively, so that services themselves can depend on further services, and so on.
+DI is configured during startup of the app.
 An example is shown later in this topic.

 ## Use of existing .NET mechanisms